leafo/lapis/docs/models.md

 The relation definition can take an optional `key` option to override what field is used on the current model to reference as the foreign key.

+If the relation returns `nil` from the database, then that will be cached on the model and subsequent calls will return `nil` without issuing another query.
+You can call the `refresh` method to clear the relation caches.

 ### `has_one`

 A relation that fetches a single related model.
 Similar to `belongs_to`, but